-In this part of the examination the teacher/Examiner plays the part of a patient and well-disposed foreigner with no knowledge of the candidate's first language.
+In this part of the examination the teacher/Examiner plays the part of a patient and well-disposed Malay speaker with no knowledge of any other language.

 The role plays test the ability of the candidates to communicate needs, information, requests, etc., in plausibly life-like situations.
 Intelligibility is therefore more important than grammatical or syntactic accuracy.
 However, verbal communication only is assessed: credit is not given for gestures, facial expressions or other non-verbal forms of communication.